XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-remix.md

 ## 💵 Writing our first XRC20 Token

-The source code for the XRC20 Token used in this tutorial is available here: [XRC20 Contract Folder](XRC20/contracts/MyToken.sol).
+The source code for the XRC20 token used in this tutorial is available here: [XRC20 Contract Folder](XRC20/contracts/MyToken.sol).
 But we will address all `Events`, `Methods` and `Constants` mentioned in the section [📰 About XRC20 Tokens](how-to-create-and-deploy-an-xrc20-token-using-remix.md#-about-xrc20-tokens).

 Lets start by creating the `XRC20.sol` file.